Digitalization - 9 min read

 4. Review and refine your branches

 After the initial brainstorming comes the fine-tuning.
-Rearrange branches, merge similar topics or split areas that are too large.
-Collapse and expand individual branches – this helps you maintain overview with complex topics.
+Rearrange branches, merge similar topics, or split areas that are too large.
+Collapse and expand individual branches – this helps you maintain an overview of complex topics.

 How do you structure sources, data and ideas in a mind map?

-This method prevents important sources from disappearing into different folders.
+This method prevents important sources from being hidden in other folders.
 Online tools like MindMeister make attachments accessible with one click – everything stays in its logical place.

 2. Connect information visually